shravankumarherekar/shravankumarherekar/README.md

   ## About Me 👩‍💼

-- 👀 I am Shravan, working as an Program Analyst trainee at Cognizant
+- 👀 I am Shravan, working as an Program Analyst Trainee At Cognizant
 - 💻 I’m a full stack MEAN developer
 - 🎓 I graduated in 2021 from VJIT,Hyderabad (B.Tech, ECE) with a CGPA of 8.2
 - 🌱 I’m currently learning Nodejs , React